Yukon NWT Nunavut Homeschool Comparison: Territorial Laws Side by Side

 Regulatory Framework

 Northwest Territories The NWT operates under the Education Act (S.N.W.T.
 1995, c.28) and the Home Schooling Regulations (R-090-96).
-Home education is a legal right, not a permitted exception.
-Parents register with their local District Education Authority (DEA), not with a central territorial body.
-Each DEA has some discretion in how they manage registrations, which means the process in Yellowknife (Yellowknife District No. 1, YK1) can feel slightly different from the process in a Sahtu community, even though the governing legislation is the same.
+Home education is a recognized pathway and exemption from compulsory attendance when the program is registered and supervised under the NWT framework.
+Parents register with a local school in their education district under a District Education Authority (DEA), not with a central territorial body.
+Each DEA has some discretion in how it manages support and funding, which means the process in Yellowknife (Yellowknife District No. 1, YK1) can feel slightly different from the process in a Sahtu community, even though the governing legislation is the same.

-Curriculum: transitioning from Alberta to BC framework starting 2024-2025.
-Dene Kede and Inuuqatigiit remain mandatory.
+Curriculum: transitioning from Alberta to the BC-aligned framework starting in 2024–2025.
+Home educators must meet current NWT curriculum standards and may draw on Dene Kede and Inuuqatigiit resources for cultural learning.

 Yukon recently introduced a framework that allows up to 12 elective credits to be awarded for Elder-assessed cultural learning — a significant policy for families with strong connections to First Nations communities.